Chesapeake Bay Ordinance Review Committee (CBORC)

 Carolyn White, CHAIR Current December 31, 2025

-Caroline Haynes Current December 31, 2024
+Caroline Haynes Current December 31, 2026

 Gary Kirkbride Current December 31, 2025

-Jeremy Meltzer Current March 1, 2024
+Jeremy Meltzer Current December 31, 2025

 Member Qualifications

 Committee members may be County staff, residents of Arlington or persons doing business in Arlington knowledgeable about development policies or the Chesapeake Bay Preservation Ordinance.
-One member represent the County’s Energy Conservation and Environment Committee.
+One member represents the County’s Energy Conservation and Environment Committee.
 The Committee’ s five to nine members serve individual terms of up to four years, but may be reappointed for additional terms.